peterlil/script-and-templates/azure-services/identity/on-behalf-of-app-reg-creation.md

 echo '    "SignedOutCallbackPath": "/signout-oidc"' echo '  },'
-echo '  "<api1>": { // Replace <api1> with the name of the middleware api used in code' echo '    "'$scopeNameApi1'": "api://'$appIdApi1'/'$scopeNameApi1'",'
+echo '  "<api1>": { // Replace <api1> with the name of the middleware api used in code' echo '    "Scopes": "api://'$appIdApi1'/'$scopeNameApi1'",'
-echo '    "ApiBaseAddress": "https://localhost:7287", // Replace with the base address of the backend api' echo '  },' echo '  "<api2>": { // Replace <api1> with the name of the middleware api used in code' echo '    "'$scopeNameApi1'": "api://'$appIdApi2'/'$scopeNameApi2'",'
+echo '    "ApiBaseAddress": "https://localhost:7287" // Replace with the base address of the backend api' echo '  },' echo '  "<api2>": { // Replace <api1> with the name of the middleware api used in code' echo '    "Scopes": "api://'$appIdApi2'/'$scopeNameApi2'",'
-echo '    "ApiBaseAddress": "https://localhost:7287", // Replace with the base address of the backend api' echo '  }' echo ''
+echo '    "ApiBaseAddress": "https://localhost:7287" // Replace with the base address of the backend api' echo '  }' echo ''